Jaskowicz1/Factorio-Discord-Relay/README.md

 ### Actual errors

 ConnectionTimedOut - Rcon failed to connect in time or couldn't find the Rcon server.
 Check the port and/or host.

 AuthenticationException - Credentials for Rcon are incorrect.
 Correct the credentials.

 IOException - Either Rcon failed to send a message or a file threw an error being read.
 If it's the case of files (the program should say), check the permissions of that file and the program.

+NumberFormatException - The thing you put in that was meant to be a number (most likely rconPort) was not a valid number.

 ### Hidden errors